aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 * 1. Proposers can create a proposal by calling AptosGovernance::create_proposal.
 The proposer's backing stake pool
 * needs to have the minimum proposer stake required.
 Off-chain components can subscribe to CreateProposalEvent to
 * track proposal creation and proposal ids.
 * 2. Voters can vote on a proposal.
 Their voting power is derived from the backing stake pool.
-Each stake pool can
+A stake pool can vote
-* only be used to vote on each proposal exactly once.
+* on a proposal multiple times as long as the total voting power of these votes don't exceed its total voting power.
 *